The first catalog of candidate white dwarf-main sequence binaries in open star clusters: A new window into common envelope evolution: Spectral Energy Distributions

 \section{Spectral Energy Distributions}

 As described in Section \ref{sec:additionalvetting}, we perform additional vetting of our high-probability candidates through a visual inspection of candidate SEDs.
-Below, we present SEDs for all 52 high-probability candidate WD+MS systems in our catalogue.
+In Figures \ref{fig:allseds-1} and \ref{fig:allseds-2}, we present SEDs for all 52 high-probability candidate WD+MS systems in our catalog.
 We include both Pan-STARRS $g$, $r$, $i$, $z$ and $y$ band along with 2MASS $J$, $H$ and $K$ band photometry.
 To guide the eye, we have included five MS Pickles models \citep{1998PASP..110..863P} spanning K0V to M5V spectral types.
 However, we emphasize that the observational SEDs have not been corrected for Galactic extinction.

 \end{appendix}